 Kids with dyslexia usually have the patience to explain what they are trying to say despite missing words.
 This takes time.
 Grown-ups (hopefully) have the patience to listen to kids clarify what the missing words are.
 This usually involves explaining what happened in particular places or describing attributes of items or people they forgot the names of.
 While grown-ups guess words until the child excitedly shouts, ”That’s it!”

-They know what they want to say, but their communication tools suddenly went up in smoke.
+They know what they want to say, but their communication tools suddenly go up in smoke.
 Think of it like stage fright.
 You’re on-stage performing Romeo and Juliet when you look at the audience.
 The staggering number of people watching you makes you nervous and tongue-tied.
 Suddenly the lines you practiced hundreds of times disappear!
-For kids with dyslexia and word retrieval problems, the stress and forgetfulness of stage fright happens in everyday life.
+For kids with dyslexia and word retrieval problems, the stress and forgetfulness of stage fright happen in everyday life.

 Choosing to be alone